realniraj/azure-aks-workload-report-generator/README.md

 ### 4. Configure Group Claims for the Application Registration

-> **Note**: To enable your application to make authorization decisions based on a user's group membership, you need to configure its Azure AD application registration to include group claims in the tokens it issues.
+> **Note**: To enable your application to make authorization decisions based on a user's group membership, you need to configure its Entra ID application registration to include group claims in the tokens it issues.
 This allows your application to receive the user's group information directly within the ID or access token.

-The following command updates the application's manifest, instructing Azure AD to include the object IDs of the user's security groups in the `groups` claim.
+The following command updates the application's manifest, instructing Entra ID to include the object IDs of the user's security groups in the `groups` claim.

 ```bash
 # Configure the application to emit security group claims in the token.